 Conclusion

 Finding ZIP Codes in Excel doesn’t have to be a manual nightmare.
-Whether you choose VLOOKUP functions, custom VBA solutions, or Excel’s built-in geography features, the key is having reliable reference data and clean, well-organized address information.
+Whether you choose VLOOKUP functions, custom VBA solutions, or Excel’s built-in geolocation features, the key is to have reliable reference data and clean, well-organized address information.

 FAQ